4QJS/Qbs4QJS/README.md

 ### caveats

-Anythign with a dynamic number of arguments (like `FileInfo.joinPaths`) uses an array, so it will be liek this, instead:
+Anythign with a dynamic number of arguments (like `FileInfo.joinPaths`) uses an array, so it will be like this, instead:

 ```js
 FileInfo.joinPaths(['one', 'two', 'three'])